maarten-pennings/MPU6050/README.md

 The [Shake](examples/Shake) example shows how to detect shaking the sensor, by just looking at the accelorator data.

+The most elaborate example is [PID](examples/Pid).
+It uses a PID controller to go straight.
+See this [video](https://youtu.be/anDGpxeQeNc) for a demo.
+Or [this one](https://youtu.be/pTtPlrXje0I) where the robot runs in "squares".

 (end of doc)